- Download our Moving to London Guide (PDF)

 The best places to live in London

-London is a vast, densely populated metropolis which has an accommodation option to suit every expat’s budget, lifestyle and situation.
+London is a vast, densely populated metropolis that has an accommodation option to suit every expat’s budget, lifestyle and situation.
 While London is no longer considered among the world's most expensive cities for expats, the cost of accommodation remains high in the UK's capital.

 In addition to budgetary constraints, expats should think carefully about commuting time, proximity to supermarkets and what sort of property they would like to live in when choosing an area or suburb of London to live in.